thomaswilburn/conspiracy/readme.rst

   - update(value)
   - path = keyPath array for checking this pin (not generated automatically because syntax can vary)
   - terminal = true if this directive will manage its own subtree (i.e., loops)
+  - static name = the directiveName when parsing

 * Initialize a Conspiracy with an HTML string or a template element
 * Call update(state) on a Conspiracy to change the attached DOM